forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 You can rename a component and all the files (including test files for LWC components) associated with it using the **SFDX: Rename Component** command.
 The command prevents renaming if the new component name does not follow required naming conventions.
 For Lightning Web Components, the command automatically auto-revises letter case if needed.

-**Note:** Renaming a component in a project doesn't delete the component from the org.
+Renaming a component in a project doesn't delete the component from the org.
 To rename components in your org:
 1. Log into your org and delete the component with the older name.
 2. Rename the components in your project.
 3. Deploy the components with the updated name.